flxzt/rnote/CONTRIBUTING.md

 It should always be ensured that the app will build in `mingw64`, however tight integration with the Windows OS is not a priority.

-For more details how to build the application and the installer on Windows
+For more details on how to build the application and the installer on Windows
 see: [rnote-windows-build.md](./misc/building/rnote-windows-build.md).

 # Translations